GaragePixel/Public-drafts-in-Mx2/proj.md

 - All values are returned unquoted.
 - Items are classified and indexed as item0, item1, etc. (file, url) or item (data).
 - OutputPath must end with / or .ext or .ext.ext (as file).
+- If -html is not specified, [html][none] is always present.
-- Returns Null if syntax is not respected.
+- Returns Null if syntax is not respected (except for -html errors, which are resolved silently).
 #End
 Function ParseParams:Map<String,String>( params:String )